cosmos/chain-registry/README.md

 # Paths
 A path represents an abstraction between two IBC-connected networks.
 Specifically, the path abstraction contains metadata about a source chain, a destination chain and a relaying strategy between the two networks.

-This information is particually useful when relaying packets and acknoledgments aross IBC enabled chains.
+This information is particularly useful when relaying packets and acknowledgments across IBC enabled chains.

 An example `paths.json` contains the following structure: